vladstudio/edna/src/note-help.md

 You can go back to storing in browser with context menu `Notes storage / Open notes in browser (localStorage)`.
 Note that unlike going from browser => directory, it doesn't import the notes from directory.
 If you moved notes from localStorage to directory, we deleted them from localStorage.

 ∞∞∞markdown
-# Exporting notes to a .zip file

-There's no lock in with Edna.

-You can export all the notes to a .zip file.

-Use right-click context menu and `Export notes to zip file` menu.

-We pack all the notes into a .zip file and initiate auto-download as `edna.notes.export-YYYY-MM-DD.zip` file.

-Look in the browser downloads directory.

-∞∞∞markdown
 # Accessing notes on multiple computers

 If you pick a directory managed by Dropbox or One Drive or Google Drive etc. then you'll be able to access notes on multiple computers.